App version: 0.1.0

 Private Negotiations

-Borrowers can contact their lender or creditor directly and request a settlement to resolve any matters of default or late-stage delinquency.
-Borrowers may contact their lender by telephone to negotiate for a possible debt settlement agreement.
-Failing to pay and defaulting on a personal loan can have a major impact on your credit score.Debt settlement can potentially allow delinquent borrowers to settle their debts for less than what they owe.
+Borrowers can contact their lender or creditor directly or by phone and request a settlement to resolve any matters of default or late-stage delinquency.
+It’s important to know that failing to pay and defaulting on a personal loan can have a major impact on your credit score.Debt settlement can potentially allow delinquent borrowers to settle their debts for less than what they owe.
 A private lender may offer debt settlement to minimize any losses they may incur when borrowers default and go months without paying.Lenders have no obligation to offer debt settlement, but lenders in some cases may agree to resolve a borrower’s delinquency with a debt settlement agreement.
 A borrower may request private negotiations at any time to request a debt settlement.
 Lenders may file civil lawsuits against borrowers who fail to make required payments on a loan.
 If you default on a personal loan and get sued for breach of contract, you may still have the option to reach a debt settlement agreement to resolve the dispute amicably.

 When Might Debt Settlement Make Sense?